-- While the leeks are cooking, peel and dice the potatoes into 1/2″ pieces.
-The smaller the pieces are, the shorter time it will take to cook.
+- While the leeks are cooking, peel and dice the potatoes (2 lbs.) into 1/2" pieces.
+Tip: The smaller the pieces are diced, the shorter time the soup will take to cook.

-- After the leeks are cooked, add the potatoes, chicken stock, and some salt and black pepper.
+- After the leeks are cooked, add the peeled and diced potatoes, chicken broth (4 cups), and some kosher salt and black pepper.
 Use more salt if you are using unsalted butter and/or low sodium chicken stock.
+Bring to a boil.

 - Use an immersion blender to puree the soup directly in the pot.
-Alternatively, you can blend it in batches using a standing blender, or you can use a potato masher for a more rustic texture.
+Alternatively, you can blend it in batches using a standing blender, or you can use a potato masher for a more rustic, lumpy texture.

 - Serve topped with chopped fresh chives, cracked black pepper, crumbled bacon, and/or sour cream, if desired.

 - Time saving tip: If you don’t care about super smooth soup, I recommend using white potatoes.
 You can keep the skin on, since it’s thinner, so you won’t have to worry about peeling them.
 Just give them a good wash with a scrubbing brush.

 - Don’t skimp on the salt!
 Potatoes are bland and need a lot of it.
 I didn’t include the exact amount since it will vary depending on the broth and butter you use, so you’ll have to taste and adjust according to your preference.
 But if you think it’s a bit bland, chances are, you just need to add some salt.